DPotoyan/Chem324/content/Lec3-Chem324.md

 ---
 title: |
     | Lecture 1.3, Chem-324, Fall2019
     | ***
-    | Electron diffraction and wave particle duality.
+    | Electron diffraction and wave-particle duality.
 author: 'Davit Potoyan'
 institute: ' Iowa State University, Ames IA 50011'
 ---

 ## Outline for Lecture 1.3:

 - **A physical entity has both wave-like (wavelengths, interference, diffraction, etc.) and particle-like (momentum, collision, countable, etc.) characteristics.**
-- **Compton scattering, electron diffraction show that concepts of particle and wave are mutually not exclusive and characteristics of all objects!**
+- **Compton scattering, electron diffraction show that concepts of particle and wave are mutually not exclusive and apply to all matter!**

 ## Electron diffraction

-- Davisson and Germer at Bell Labs showed that electrons exhibit diffraction, a phenomenon characteristic of a wave.
+- Davisson and Germer at Bell Labs showed that electrons exhibit diffraction.
+Diffraction was previously thought to be classical wave pheonomena

 - Electron diffraction and neutron diffraction are widely used experimental techniques today, complementing X-ray diffraction.